fschwiet/DreamNJasmine/readme.md

 ### Getting started

-The download link has NJasmine binaries for download, with instructions on how to start a test project.
+The preferred means to installing NJasmine is with Nuget, available at http://nuget.org/List/Packages/NJasmine.
+Or, use the download link has NJasmine binaries for download, where instructions were included in the zip.

 See "how to build.md" for information on how to build NJasmine from source.